 You are drenched in the blood of thousands of refugees that cannot call America their home, yet have no home to return to.
-No bed to lay their children to rest, no food to give their hollow eyed child, crying from hunger pains.
+No bed to lay their children to rest, no food to give their children crying from hunger pains.

 I am an immigrant, but I was also privileged.
 I was privileged in the sense that I had a home, food, and the love of my family and my country.
 I never went without a meal, though I know my mother struggled to buy milk.
 I could go to school without the fear of air raids killing my friends.
 I didn’t go to bed at night with the images of the bloody dead staring at me behind my eyes.